 So, I decided to go to UW-Madison.
 Then, the next challenge was paying for school.
 My parents worked really hard for everything that we had.
 They knew the value of hard work, and actually had put themselves both through college once my brother and I were a little older.
 They wanted me to understand the value of that hard work, too.
 They pretty much said, ‘We fully support you.
 If you have to take out loans, that will be okay.
 You'll figure it out.’

-Then, literally just a few days after I decided I go to UW and accepted, I got a phone call and learned I'd gotten into the Chancellor's Scholarship Program.
+Then, literally just a few days after I decided to go to UW, I got a phone call and learned I'd gotten into the Chancellor's Scholarship Program.
 Based on academics and extracurriculars, they took care of all my tuition.
 That was a very happy phone call, a very happy time of life.
 I am really, really grateful.

 I liked UW-Madison a lot, but there was a little difficulty for me getting used to the fast-paced city life.
 Another part of college that was hard for me was the substance use.
 I never drank alcohol or used any kind of drug.

 I’ve never even smoked a cigarette in my life, simply because I've seen what substances can do to families, so I stayed away from that.
 But when you're going to one of the top-ranked party schools in the United States, there's all these peer pressures.
 People look at you differently if you don't go out and party.
 Many times I would just leave Madison on the weekends—I would take off to our ceremonies or a powwow.
 I'd be traveling every single weekend.